What sort of diet are you providing for your students?

 Can multiple-choice questions provide opportunities for learning superior to questions requiring recall of information?

 There's evidence to support the use of diminishing cues retrieval practice in place of standard retrieval practice.

+How does retrieval practice affect student's perceived test anxiety?
 How does stress impact the recall of information encoded via retrieval practice?

 This article discusses the basics of cognitive load theory and how I apply this theory in my classroom.

 This article discusses the myth of the learning pyramid; providing anecdotes and research to dispel the myth.

 Post 3 - Reading the Research The first two posts in this series introduce its purpose and address where to find the research.
 As a whole, this series intends to empower educators to take control of their professional development with research.
 Often times, the prescribed whole-school PD doesn’t meet the needs of all classes and...
 Continue Reading →